TouK/nussknacker/docs/installation_configuration_guide/model/Flink.md

 - `VerboselyLogging`
 More of them can be added with custom extensions.
 By default, basic error metrics are collected.
 If for some reason it's not desirable, metrics collector can be turned off with `withRateMeter: false` setting.
+When an exception is raised within a scenario, the handler uses `WithExceptionExtractor` to determine if it should be consumed
+  (via `EspExceptionConsumer`) or rethrown.
+A custom extractor can be provided and indicated with optional `exceptionExtractor` setting.
+  When no `exceptionExtractor` is set, handler uses `DefaultWithExceptionExtractor` (same as `exceptionExtractor: Default`).

 Some handlers can have additional properties, e.g. built in logging handlers can add custom parameters to log.
 See example below.